Sage-Bionetworks/sage-monorepo/docs/collect-challenge-logs-and-system-metrics.md

 challenge.
 However, this solution can be used to monitor hosts and containers deployed for other applications.

+### Cost estimate

+The only additional resource introduced by this architecture is the EC2 instance where the ELK stack is deployed.
+The instance must have at least 4 GB and 2 vCPUs, which is why a `t2.medium` is recommended.
+The storage capacity needed depends on the number of instances monitored, the size and frequency of the data collected.
+It is currently recommended to allocate 100 GB of storage (under evaluation).

+For example, here is a cost estimate for the recommended EC2 instance (valid on 2022-07-24).

+- $0.0464 per On Demand Linux `t2.medium` Instance Hour
+- $0.10 per GB-month of General Purpose SSD (gp2) provisioned storage - US East (Northern Virginia)

+Total: 30 * 24 * 0.0464 + 100 * 0.10 = $43.4/month

 ## Authors

 Please give credit to the following persons if you are using or building on top of this solution.